Ali-Taabaa/SBU-Embedded-Systems-projects/ex1/README.md

 # Inverted Pendulum Simulation – Exercise 1

-## Course Information

-This repository contains Exercise 1 of the *Fundamentals of Embedded and Real-Time Systems* course, Spring 1404, Shahid Beheshti University.
-The project focuses on modeling, simulating, and controlling an inverted pendulum mounted on a motorized cart.

 ## Project Overview

 In this exercise, we modeled the dynamics of an inverted pendulum system using Newtonian mechanics and implemented the plant in MATLAB Simulink.
 Then, we designed and tested a feedback controller to stabilize the pendulum in its upright position.